openvinotoolkit/openvino/src/frontends/pytorch/README.md

   %12 : Float(1, 3, 100, 100, strides=[30000, 10000, 100, 1], requires_grad=0, device=cpu) = aten::add(%10, %z, %11) # /home/user/example.py:11:0
   return (%12)
 ```

 This model has random operation to demonstrate accuracy issues, by nature it
 can't generate same results between OpenVINO and PyTorch, because random
 numbers are generated differently.
+To compare the numbers obtained in `FP32`
+inference scenario it is recommended to use `1e-4` as absolute threshold and
+relative threshold.
+But if `FP16` is used or model is quantized the threshold
-To demonstrate this, lets run the following
+can be increased.
+To check our model, lets run the following code:
-code:

 ```
 import openvino as ov
 import numpy as np